Rochdale child sex abuse ring: Operation Routh trials 2013 and 2014

-Second sex ring and Operation Doublet
+Second sex ring and Operation Doublet trials 2015, 2016, 2017,

 Following the break up of the first sex ring in May 2012, the police made arrests in relation to another child sexual exploitation ring in Rochdale.
 Nine men between 24 and 38 years old were arrested on suspicion of sexual activity with a child.
 Operation Doublet was launched at the same time as an investigation into child grooming and sexual abuse in the region.
 Assistant Chief Constable Steve Heywood said that about 550 officers were working on Operation Doublet in May 2013.
 He said the investigation was at "an extremely sensitive stage" and street grooming was the force's top priority, "a bigger priority than gun crime".
 He said the investigation was looking at cases in Rochdale dating back to 2003.

 In March 2015, ten men aged between 26 and 45 were charged with serious sex offences against seven females aged between 13 and 23 at the time.
 The alleged offences that took place in Rochdale between 2005 and 2013 included rape, conspiracy to rape, inciting a child to engage in sexual activity, sexual activity with a child, and sexual assault.

+In April 2016, nine of the men were sentenced to up to 25 years in jail for a series of sexual offences against teenage girls in Rochdale.
+One, Choudhry Hussain, fled the country to avoid being jailed.
+In September 2016, another four were jailed.

+In September 2016 four men were jailed for over 37 years for a range of serious sexual offences as part of Operation Doublet.
+They were convicted after a trial at Manchester's Minshull Street Crown Court.

+In February 2017, another five men were jailed as part of Operation Doublet.

+In January 2020, Choudhry Hussain was jailed after being brought back to the UK from Pakistan.
+He was sentenced to 19 years.

+Operation Infrared 2015

+Operation Infrared was a joint operation between Greater Manchester Police (GMP) and Rochdale Borough Council that began in 2014.
+It focused on three children who repeatedly went missing from independent care homes in Rochdale.
+The children had been placed in Rochdale by councils outside of the borough and were not in the care of Rochdale Borough Council.
+Four men, including two from Oldham, were jailed in August 2015.
+The trial heard that the men gave the victims alcohol and drugs before abusing them.
+The operation was run by the Sunrise Team, a multi-agency team that includes police, council and NHS staff in Rochdale.